Question & Answer #1

 She invariably concludes that improving the dietary acid load by increasing dietary alkali foods increases bone density.
-She has conducted many studies about this topic, including some that are explained in the Save Our Bones Program.
+She has conducted many studies about this topic, including some that are explained in the Osteoporosis Reversal Program.

 That’s just one example.
 There are more; for example, Susan A. New from the Centre for Nutrition and Food Safety, School of Biomedical & Life Sciences, University of Surrey, in the UK, writes that,